ajbalcazar/ajbalcazar.github.io/_pages/About.md

 Hi I'm Alex Balcazar, and I will be graduating in December 2022 with a Master of Public Administration, with a focus in Public Policy & Analysis, from the University of Texas at Arlington.

-I currently work as a Senior Consultant at the Baha'i International Development Organization, and as a Data Analyst Intern at the City of Garland, TX Economic Development Department.
+I currently work as the National Equity Atlas Data Analyst at USC Equity Research Institute.
+Learn more at: https://nationalequityatlas.org

 If you would like to contact me, please send me an email at ajbalcazar@gmail.com